The problem: the modern day sleep crisis

 And as time goes on, Vedic meditation will change the way you sleep for the better.

 Vedic meditators develop different and more beneficial brain-wave activity during sleep, improving sleep quality and ensuring that they require a shorter recovery time from any sleep deprivation that may come from living a full life.

-Will was first inspired to try meditation because like many people, he suffered with chronic insomnia.
+Will was first inspired to try meditation because, like many people, he suffered from chronic insomnia.

 Sleep & meditation: What's the proof?

-Research has found increased energy, decreased fatigued and improved sleep to be just some of the positive side effects of practising Vedic Meditation .
+Research has found increased energy, decreased fatigue and improved sleep to be just some of the positive side effects of practising Vedic Meditation.

 Statistically, Vedic meditation has been shown to result in a 42% reduction of sleep disorders.
 So far, our record is much closer to 100%.
 In addition to regular forms of insomnia, we have also had a number of successes with sleep apnoea, narcolepsy and night terrors.

-Practise of Vedic meditation also leads to the release of prolactin, allowing you to feel refreshed and energised every time you come out of meditation .
+The practice of Vedic meditation also leads to the release of prolactin, allowing you to feel refreshed and energised every time you come out of meditation.